ecmwf/metview-docs/docs/api/functions/mean.rst

    :type fs: :class:`Fieldset`
    :param missing: controls what happens when missing values are present in ``fs``.
 When it is ``False``, a missing value in any of the fields at a given gridpoint will result in a missing value in the corresponding gridpoint in the output.
 If it is ``True`` all the non-missing values across the fields at a given grid point will be used to compute the mean. *This parameter is new in Metview version 5.16.0*.
 In earlier versions the computations are carried out as if ``missing`` were set to ``False``.
    :type missing: bool
-   :param dim: restrict the computations to a single dimension of the data - see main text below
+   :param dim: restrict the computations to a single dimension of the data - see main text below. *New in metview-python version 1.13.0*.
    :type dim: str
-   :param preserve_dims: may be used in conjunction with parameter ``dim`` - see main text below
+   :param preserve_dims: may be used in conjunction with parameter ``dim`` - see main text below. *New in metview-python version 1.13.0*.
    :type preserve_dims: list
    :rtype: :class:`Fieldset`